Purezza

 Purezza is a vegan pizzeria operating in Brighton, London and Manchester.
 It is Europe's first all-vegan pizzeria, opening its first branch in Brighton, UK, in November 2015.

-The company also manufactures its own vegan cheese, dubbed "Mozzarella 3.0", and it has set up a factory to mass produce it for foodservice and retail.
-The cheese is made with aquafaba.

 History

 Purezza, meaning 'Purity' in Italian, was founded by Tim Barclay and Stefania Evangelisti, who were inspired by the lack of vegan Italian options.
 Their second restaurant was announced in November 2017, and opened in Camden in March 2018.
 Purezza tripled the sized of its Camden branch in February 2020.
+A Manchester branch opened in June 2021.

+In August 2019, Purezza was mistakenly caught up in a drugs bust at Gatwick Airport, when ingredients for its food were seized by police.

 The company received an initial £35,000 investment to open its vegan cheese factory in July 2018 at an investment pitching event in London, with a view to raising additional capital through Crowdcube.
 Purezza has stated that the cheese will be free from major allergens and palm oil.

-In addition to its plant-based menu, Purezza also has an extensive gluten free menu, for which it has won a Silver Award from the Free From Eating Out Awards.

-In August 2019, Purezza was mistakenly caught up in a drugs bust at Gatwick Airport, when ingredients for its food were seized by police.

-A Manchester branch opened in June 2021.
+The company is no longer producing vegan cheese outside of their own restaurants.

+In 2023, Purezza acquired a majority stake in La Fauxmagerie.

+In 2025, Purezza concluded its association with the La Fauxmagerie brand.
+Purezza retained the online retail platform lafauxmagerie.com, rebranding it as Saporia, a vegan marketplace showcasing over 1,000 plant-based products.

 Food

 Purezza specialises in vegan pizza, but also provides a range of vegan alternatives to other Italian dishes such as lasagne, macaroni cheese, and tiramisu.
 They are also known for a range of raw food dishes, including raw cheeses and a raw pizza.
+In addition to its plant-based menu, Purezza also has an extensive gluten free menu, for which it has won a Silver Award from the Free From Eating Out Awards.
+During Christmas 2023, the restaurant in Brighton was reported to have been serving a vegan Christmas dinner menu with Christmas calzones and turkey dinners.